 During the coronavirus pandemic, we are thinking about how best we can support our community of educators, parents, and students.
 While we are physically isolated, we also have the potential to create new alliances and solidarity.
-Throughout the next month, we will be offering new ways to engage with our stories and resources, as well as with each other.
+Throughout the months ahead, we will be offering new ways to engage with our stories and resources, as well as with each other.

-On Thursdays at 11am/PST, we will host a live discussion and Q&A with our filmmakers, photographers, and writers.
+We will host live discussions and Q&As with our filmmakers, photographers, and writers.
 Educators and students can watch our short films in advance and join the discussion.

 We hope you can join us for these events.
 If you have suggestions for future events, please feel free to reach out to us at email@example.com.
 We look forward to hearing from you and learning with you in these months ahead.